V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Add the brass nut to the Z_Nut
  * 1-2 M3 screws is all that is needed.
- * This could be a snug fit use pliers to press fit if needed.
+ * This could be a snug fit, use pliers to press fit if needed.
  * Thread this on to the leadscrew brass face down

 ![!LR4 yz assm](../img/lr4/yzs4.jpg){: loading=lazy width="600"}